Cranberry Orange Relish with Toasted Walnuts and Coconut

 Here’s hoping you had a lovely Thanksgiving along with the blessings of sharing a wonderful meal and happy times with family and friends.

-As we finish up the leftovers around here, or in this case, remnants of two stuffed turkeys, one smoked ham, and including a few dishes prepared by guests, a feast with about 16 sides (you can get the idea in my photo below.)
-I’m now feeling rather exhausted and at the moment am hoping the quick run for a 16 ounce WaWa Pumpkin Spice Coffee might at least revive me for attending a surprise party in, well, in about 2 hours from now.
+As we finish up the leftovers around here, or in this case, remnants of two stuffed turkeys, one smoked ham and a few dishes prepared by guests, a feast with about 16 sides (you can get the idea in my photo below.)
+I’m now feeling a wee bit tired and needing a quick run for a 16 ounce WaWa Pumpkin Spice Coffee which will hopefully revive me for attending a surprise party in about 2 hours.

 The tradition of the 2 stuffed turkeys each Thanksgiving began with the free supermarket turkeys offered upon spending a designated amount on groceries over the course of the year.